KnowPulse-KnowledgeBase/Breeding-Crosses-Search/_episodes/01-breeding-cross-search.md

 teaching: 8
 exercises: 8
 questions:
-- "How to use parental information to find a specific cross though breeding cross search?"
+- "How can I use parental information to find a specific cross though breeding cross search?"

 objectives:
 - "Providing a step by step demonstration on how to use breeding cross search on KnowPulse."